OtherPeoplesPixels/curmudjeon/README.md

 ## Installation

+Curmudjeon requires Java 8 for the Nashorn Javascript engine.

+**There is a bug in JDK `1.8.0_25` that causes rendering to fail.
+It is recommended to use the latest JDK 8 pre-release from Oracle when using Curmudjeon.**

 Add the following dependency to your `project.clj` file:

 ```clojure
 [curmudjeon "0.1.2"]
 ```

-PLEASE NOTE: Curmudjeon requires Java 8 for the Nashorn Javascript engine.

 ## Usage